PeterMylemans/learning-websockets/README.md

 On the client side, the code is pretty straight forward.
 Proxying the websocket through the development server to the backend service, required some trial and error but the resulting code in `client/setupProxy.js` is quite stable.

 In the server module you'll find most code documented with some hints about what is happening.
 A good place to start are the `WebSocketConfig.kt` and `GreetingController.kt`.

-## Importing the project

-You can just import this directory as a gradle project into IntelliJ.
-It should pickup all config from the gradle build files.

-You might have to configure an OpenJDK 11 as your SDK.

 ## Demo time